 What is the easiest official zero-cost route if I only need one narrow API surface?

-Moderation is the simplest example because OpenAI explicitly says it is free and does not count toward monthly usage limits.
-Some specialized model pages also still expose tiny Free-tier quotas.
+Moderation is the simplest example because OpenAI explicitly says it is free and does not count toward monthly usage limits. whisper-1 is also a current model-page example with a tiny Free row.

 Does OpenAI still have any official free traffic for normal models?